 Why is inland marine coverage so beneficial?
 Here’s an example.
 Imagine you’re tackling several appointments in one day.
 Each appointment requires you to haul equipment to and from your vehicle into the home or business.
 Once you finish the job, you must carefully secure the items before driving to your next destination.
 Yet, one latch comes loose during the drive.
 Your equipment falls off your vehicle and is damaged beyond repair.
 Whether you spent hundreds or thousands of dollars on the equipment, it’s still an investment.
 Plus, it’s critical for your job.
 If you have inland marine coverage, this damaged equipment is likely covered.
 You’ll get financial assistance to replace the equipment to continue business as usual.

 In standard policies, most insurers offer inland marine as an additional, not essential, layer of protection.
 At Canopy, you can choose the amount of coverage you need for your equipment because we don’t believe one size fits all.
 We offer limits ranging from $1,000 to $5,000.
 You can include inland marine coverage to a cleaning business insurance policy from Canopy starting at $40.

 Medical Expense Coverage

+Thankfully, a quick trip to an urgent care center shows her injuries are minor.
+However, that doesn’t mean the medical bill will be.
 With medical expense coverage in your cleaning business insurance policy, you can do the right thing and offer to pay.
-This type of coverage reimburses for medical expenses caused while operating.
+Canopy offers a $5,000 limit for those cases.
+This type of coverage reimburses medical expenses caused while operating.